 2. Dell 27” Monitor

-This Dell monitor is so fantastic I bought two more, one for my wife’s home office in the 27” variety and another for her other office in the 24” version.
-I recommend going for the 27” version for a private office.
+The Dell monitor I have is so fantastic I bought two more, one for my wife’s home office in the 27” variety and another for her other office in a 24” version.
+I recommend going for a 27″ version for a private office.
 Since I bought my monitors back in 2015, I recommend checking a few out at a local store and grabbing one that looks good to you.

 3. Mac Mini and MacBook Air

 There is a certain irony to my using Apple devices in my personal and professional life, being that I worked at Microsoft and all.
-However, I decided that I want to keep all our household devices in a single ecosystem, to ensure compatibility and make troubleshooting easier for my wife and I. We both switched to iPhones a few years ago after our Nokia Phones proved useless and now we are 100% committed to Apple devices!
+However, I decided that I want to keep all our household devices in a single ecosystem, to ensure compatibility and make troubleshooting easier for my wife and me.

-That said, Microsoft’s new “Surface” family of computers are really great and worth considering.
+That said, Microsoft’s new “Surface” family of computers is really great and worth considering.
 Alas, I’m not changing back right now!

-I use a Mac Mini as my primary desktop computer.
-I like having a dedicated device that I can use specifically for my work with all peripherals connected, without worrying about disconnecting and reconnecting my laptop everytime I want to work from another part of my home or head to a coffee shop.
+I use a Mac Mini (M1 processor) as my primary desktop computer.
+I like having a dedicated device that I can use specifically for my work with all peripherals connected, without worrying about disconnecting and reconnecting my laptop every time I want to work from another part of my home or head to a coffee shop.

-I have a Macbook Air that I use as a portable device when traveling or working outside my home office.
+I have a Macbook Air (M1 processor) that I use as a portable device when traveling or working outside my home office.

 It also is wide-angle, which is nice if you need to use it to capture multiple people sitting next to each other at a table.
-It knocks the socks off built-in webcams in even a high-end machines like the new Surface Pro, MacBook Pro or iMac.
+It knocks the socks off built-in webcams in even high-end machines like the new Surface Pro, MacBook Pro, or iMac.

-The microphone on the Logitech C930e is also excellent.
-It has a dual-array microphone with built-in echo reduction.
+The microphone on the Logitech BRIO is also excellent.
+It has dual omnidirectional microphones with built-in echo reduction.
 However, I use a different mic; the Blue Yeti.

 Let me tell you why…